Nízký Jeseník: Geology

 Nízký Jeseník originated in the older Proterozoic.
 Geologically, it is one of the oldest mountain ranges in the Czech Republic.

 In the Quaternary, there were five active stratovolcanoes, including Velký Roudný, Malý Roudný, Uhlířský vrch, Venušina sopka and Červená hora.
 With an age of 1.5 million years, these are the youngest volcanoes in the Czech Republic.

 Geography

 The territory roughly stretches from Olomouc (southwest) to Ostrava (east), and to Krnov (north).
-Nízký Jeseník have an area of 2894 sqkm and an average elevation of 482.5 m.
+Nízký Jeseník has an area of 2894 sqkm and an average elevation of 482.5 m.
 It is the largest mesoregion and mountain range in the country.

-The most notable river in the territory are the Oder, which springs in the Oderské vrchy, the Moravice, where the reservoirs Kružberk and Slezská Harta are built, and the Opava, whose upper course flows through the north of the territory.
+The most notable river in the territory are the Oder, which originates in the Oderské vrchy, the Moravice, where the reservoirs Kružberk and Slezská Harta are built, and the Opava, whose upper course flows through the north of the territory.
+The Bystřice also originates there and drains the southwestern part of the range.

 Just beyond the borders are several larger cities, but right in the territory, despite its size, there are not many.
-A significant part of Nízký Jeseník belongs to the Military Training Area Libavá.
+A significant part of Nízký Jeseník belongs to the Libavá Military Training Area.
 The most populated settlements entirely located in Nízký Jeseník are Bruntál, Odry, Vítkov and Fulnek, and partly located in the territory are Krnov, Šternberk and Bílovec.